Homeschool Financial Literacy for Teens: An Authoritative Guide- help your teens prepare for a successful future.

 This is a logical question!
 Since the disasters of the 2008 recession, many states are requiring a Consumer Math credit for high school graduation.
 They want teens to be prepared to handle money wisely, so states want teens to cover the practical mathematical techniques that are used in daily life (for instance, budgeting and banking).

 Financial Literacy goes beyond the Consumer Math.
-While it cover those Consumer Math topics, Fin Lit also equips teens to:
+While it cover those Consumer Math topics, Fin Lit also equips teens to be able to understand:

-- Understand the vocabulary and strategies of planning for their financial future
+- vocabulary and strategies of planning for their financial future

-- Understand the basics of using money: borrowing, investing, giving saving and spending
+- basics of using money: borrowing, investing, giving saving and spending

-- Understand the basics of the monetary interactions between them and the government (taxes, for instance)
+- the basics of the monetary interactions between them and the government (taxes, for instance)

-- Consumer Math is the study of practical mathematical techniques that are used in commerce and normal, daily life.
+- Consumer Math on the other hand is different: the study of practical mathematical techniques that are used in commerce and normal, daily life.

 Financial Literacy for teens: How to get started